kahalewai/dae/README.md

 As AI agents become increasingly autonomous, current architectures rely heavily on probabilistic reasoning systems to both decide *what* to do and implicitly authorize *doing it*.
 This methodology has led to fundamental security and governance failures.
 DAE (Deterministic Agent Execution) is a security standard for AI agents that proposes a more deterministic methodology inspired by capability-based security.

-The AI industry lacks a **formal, deterministic execution boundary** that clearly defines what an agent is *allowed* to do versus what it *recommends*.
+The AI industry lacks a formal, deterministic execution boundary that clearly defines what an agent is *allowed* to do versus what it *recommends*.
 Existing approaches depend on prompts, tool allowlists, and best-effort guardrails that cannot be enforced, audited, or revoked at runtime.

 DAE addresses this gap.

-DAE defines a **production-ready, vendor-neutral security standard** that separates reasoning from authority and enforces all actions through explicit, single-use, revocable capabilities validated by a deterministic runtime state machine.
+DAE defines a production-ready, vendor-neutral security standard that separates reasoning from authority and enforces all actions through explicit, single-use, revocable capabilities validated by a deterministic runtime state machine.
 Under DAE, nothing happens unless it is explicitly authorized in code.

-The goal of DAE is simple: enable **secure, auditable, deterministic agent execution** by introducing a formal authority model that makes autonomous systems predictable, governable, and safe for real-world deployment.
+The goal of DAE is simple: enable secure, auditable, deterministic agent execution by introducing a formal authority model that makes autonomous systems predictable, governable, and safe for real-world deployment.

 <br>

 ## DAE Execution Model

-DAE provides a **deterministic execution and security reference model for AI agents**, describing the **runtime mechanisms required to safely authorize, execute, and govern agent actions**.
+DAE provides a deterministic execution and security reference model for AI agents, describing the runtime mechanisms required to safely authorize, execute, and govern agent actions.
 Rather than layering intelligence, DAE layers *authority and enforcement*, ensuring that every action is intentional, approved, and verifiable.

 The DAE model is built around a strict separation of concerns: